Four-Turn Puff Pastry

 Four-turn puff pastry is a delightful and light dessert, composed of thin layers of crispy dough enriched with a mix of butter, lard, and lemon juice.
-It is an excellent base for preparing cakes and sweet tarts, but it can also be used to make cookies and filled pastries.
+It is an excellent base for making sweet pies and tarts, but can also be used to make cookies and filled pastries.
 This recipe originates from Italy and is particularly popular in traditional pastry making.
 Its preparation requires a bit of patience and attention, but the final result is truly irresistible.

 The ingredients are for 900 g of dough